robertdfrench/collar-metrics/docs/README.md

 efficiency, devices may choose to queue events locally and deliver them to this service in batches.

+All API requests require an `:id` parameter, which is the globally unique device id of the collar.

 ## Bark Events

 ### POST /collar/:id/barks/new